openfaas/docs/docs/contributing/code-repositories.md

 The [openfaas-incubator organisation](https://github.com/openfaas-incubator/) contains projects which are under active development.

-Some people wrongly assume that the "incubator" organisation means that these projects have a special status, or that they are unsuitable for production.
-Projects that are unsuitable for production usage will say so in their readme file.
+Some people have wrongly assumed that the "incubator" organisation means that these projects have a special status, or that they are unsuitable for production.
+Projects that are unsuitable for production usage will say so in their readme file as part of the project status.

 | Repository        | Headline                         |
 |:------------------|:---------------------------------|